ddatta-DAC/CS5744_project3/README.md

 Idea is to tell controller to load which view to load.
 Its MVC.

 This is going to be done http request methods.
+HTTP GET and POST